DylanD75/poker-bot/README.md

 - Fix errors in game state such as illegal raises and negative stack sizes
 - Fully implement and train MCCFR algorithm
 - Add menu
-- Improve GUI and make features clearer
+- Improve GUI and make actions clearer
 - General bug fixing